Be A Good Neighbor: River North Art District Voluntary Standards for Developers & Special Projects

 While the arts are commerce, they revitalize cities not through their bottom-line but through their social role.
 The arts build ties that bind - neighbor-to-neighbor and community-to-community.
 It is these social networks that translate cultural vitality into economic dynamism." -Mark Stern

 Without the creative people who help to make the neighborhood vital, your development risks losing much of its value and certainly much of its charm.
 For this reason, we have developed a set of RiNo Voluntary Standards for Developers.
 As the name implies, these are voluntary standards.
 We can't force you to adopt them.
 Still, we believe that following these standards will create a stronger neighborhood in the long run.

 Have any questions?
 Contact us.
 We look forward to helping you solve your creative problems!

-As incentive to developers to implement these standards we are offering two sponsorship opportunities to promote your project.
+As incentive to developers and special projects to implement these standards we are offering two sponsorship opportunities to promote your project.